 Valery Kukhar had really broad research interests including organofluorine chemistry, asymmetric synthesis, organophosphorus compounds, petrochemistry…He’s coauthor of hundreds of research papers in different areas and several remarkable books.

-Among them one of the first books devoted to fluorinated aminoacids (“Fluorine-containing Amino Acids: Synthesis and Properties”, edited together with V.A.
+Among them one of the first books devoted to fluorinated amino acids (“Fluorine-containing Amino Acids: Synthesis and Properties”, edited together with V.A.
 Soloshonok, 1995).
-Nowadays the importance of fluorinated aminoacids in the modern bioorganic and peptide chemistry is difficult to overestimate, but in the middle of 90-s it was rather niched topic and there was really the first time when the results of research in this area were collected under one cover and definitely stimulated further investigations.
+Nowadays the importance of fluorinated amino acids in the modern bioorganic and peptide chemistry is difficult to overestimate, but in the middle of 90-s it was rather niched topic and there was really the first time when the results of research in this area were collected under one cover and definitely stimulated further investigations.

 Along with research activity he took part in numerous initiatives and activities, including work in commissions and groups related to liquidation of the consequences of the Chernobyl.
 For many years he also gave lectures in Kyiv State University.